09 April 2021

 There is specific advice which is intended to protect people who are deemed to be 'clinically extremely vulnerable' to severe illness and hospitalisation from COVID-19 by minimising their interaction with others.
-If you fall into this ‘clinically extremely vulnerable' category, you should previously have been contacted directly by the NHS or your GP to advise you of this.
-The latest guidance for 'clinically extremely vulnerable' individuals in England, Wales, Northern Ireland and Scotland can be found below.
+Most people who fall into this ‘clinically extremely vulnerable' category will previously have been contacted directly by the NHS or their GP to advise them of this.

 What is the current guidance for people who are 'clinically extremely vulnerable'?